Alternative Insight

 Securing the National Pension Plan

-The National Pension Plan intends to make Social Security more relevant, more simple and more equitable.
-By making it a budget item, its solvency is resolved.
+The present Social Security Retirement System cannot be easily fixed and its built-in failures cannot be patched.
+Why continue with that system when a National Pension Plan tends to make Social Security more relevant, more simple and more equitable?
+By making SS a budget item, its solvency is resolved.
 Rather than treating social security as an adjunct to America's economy, it would be preferable to integrate the needs of the retirement community into the needs of the entire society.
-In a responsible society, resources are shared and so are sacrifices.
+In a responsible society, resources are shared and so are sacrifices.alternativeinsight

 july, 2009